RafinalHaque/Plan-A-Headstarter/README.md

 ## Description

 __Plan-A Headstarter__ is a group scheduling web application with video calling and calendar sharing all in one place!
-Schedule events, join meetings, collaborate with your team, and plan ahead[starter] with this easy-to-use dashboard!
+Schedule events, join meetings, collaborate with your team, and plan a head[starter] with this easy-to-use dashboard!

 #### Created by: Omar Narine, Rafinal Haque, and Jake Enea